Wani2Y/microarray-Gene_Ontology-R/README.md

-# R script
+# Bioinformatic Research Project

+## Packages used

+## Stakeholder relevance

 ## project "Gene Ontology, Pathway Enrichment analysis on TB infected mice"
-This project falls within the realm of biomedical and bioinformatics research using publicly available data of mice model species.
+This project falls within the realm of biomedical and bioinformatics research using publicly available data of mice model species. <br>

-This project is a project for testing reproducibility in the literature and education in bioinformatics.
+This project is a project for testing reproducibility in the literature and education in bioinformatics. <br>

 ## Description
 This project uses published microarray molecular data to explore the relative abundance of genes and biological processes in mice infected by *Mycobacterium tuberculosis* with three discrete categories of clinical conditions ([source article](https://pubmed.ncbi.nlm.nih.gov/38899881/)).
 The goal is finding significant differences in genes that are related to various stages of infections (e.g. asymptomatic and chronic infections). <br>
-This project contains the R script for replicating the analysis.
+This project contains the R script for replicating the analysis. <br>
 An RNotebook is also provided to view partial results througout the analysis without the need to fully run the script.
-The RNotebook also contains additional comments througout the analysis for teaching and learning purposes.
+The RNotebook also contains additional comments througout the analysis for teaching and learning purposes. <br>
-For non-R users, a rendered html is provided for viewing the code and result of the RNotebook, but the html file is decently large, and will need to be downloaded to view locally.
+For non-R users, a rendered html is provided for viewing the code and result of the RNotebook, but the html file is decently large, and will need to be downloaded to view locally. <br>
-The raw data is not provided in this project, but it will be downloaded from GEO when script is run.
+The raw data is not provided in this project, but it will be downloaded from GEO when script is run. <br>

 ## License
 This repository is licensed under the MIT License.